This article clarifies negative space, its advantages, and how best to implement it on your website.

 While clients and some web design firms may wish to fill the web page with as much text and images as possible, this is often a mistake.
 Viewers want to avoid vast amounts of information being displayed at a time.

-The following are worth mentioning among the many benefits of a thoughtful approach to negative space in web design.
+The following are worth mentioning among the many benefits of a thoughtful approach to negative space in the form of web design.

 Improves the Readability of the Page